UniversalDependencies/UD_Czech-PDTC/README.md

 # Changelog

 * 2025-05-15 v2.16
+  * Source data is now PDT-C 2.0 (previously it was 1.0).
   * Adjectives heading clauses are acl(:relcl) rather than amod.
   * Fixed attachment of bracketed punctuation.
   * Fixed multiword expressions need the ExtPos feature.